falco81/ESP32S3_VirtualCDROM/README.md

 # ESP32-S3 Virtual CD-ROM Drive + File Manager

-A firmware project for the ESP32-S3 microcontroller that emulates a USB CD-ROM drive while serving a full-featured web-based file manager over Wi-Fi.
-Disc images stored on an SD card are presented to the host PC as a standard read-only optical drive — no drivers required.
+Firmware for the ESP32-S3 that emulates a USB CD-ROM drive.
+Disc images stored on an SD card are presented to the host PC as a standard optical drive — no drivers required.
+The device also acts as a Wi-Fi file manager and supports audio track playback from CUE images via an I2S DAC module.

 ---